xuf-95/xufei-wiki/content/bigdata/02 Data Store/Apache Cassandra.md

 ## What is Apache Cassandra?

-> ![[cassandra.png|left|200]]                                              Apache Cassandra is an open source NoSQL distributed database trusted by thousands of companies for scalability and high availability without compromising performance.
+> ![[content/Big Data/02 Data Store/img/cassandra.png|left|200]]                                              Apache Cassandra is an open source NoSQL distributed database trusted by thousands of companies for scalability and high availability without compromising performance.
 Linear scalability and proven fault-tolerance on commodity hardware or cloud infrastructure make it the perfect platform for mission-critical data.

 ***